-Title of Class Name, Address of record owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares Held Percent Common Tosoh Corporation ("Tosoh") 4560 Kaisei-Cho, Shuunara- Shi, Yamaguchi 746-8501, Japan Tosoh is both the record and beneficial owner.
+Title of Class Name, Address of record owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares Held Percent Common Tosoh Corporation ("Tosoh") Tokyo MidtownYaesu, Yaesu Central Tower, 28th & 29th Floors, 2-2-1 Yaesu, Chuo-ku, Tokyo 104-8467, Japan Tosoh is both the record and beneficial owner.
 The right to vote or to direct the voting or disposition of the Corporation's shares held by Tosoh are lodged in its Board of Directors.
-The following are the Japanese 581,785,835 ("r") 87.9748 representatives of Tosoh: Yohei Chikamoto Yasuhiro Fukuki Barbara Anne C. Migallos Satoshi Maruyama Common Mitsubishi Corporation ("Mitsubishi") 6-3 Marunouchi 2-Chome Chiyoda-Ku, Tokyo, Japan Mitsubishi is both the record and beneficial owner.
+The following are the representatives of Tosoh: Yohei Chikamoto Hiroyuki Kobayashi Barbara Anne C. Migallos Kazuya Nishisaka Japanese 581,785,835 ("r") 87.9748 Common Mitsubishi Corporation ("Mitsubishi") 6-3 Marunouchi 2-Chome Chiyoda-Ku, Tokyo, Japan Mitsubishi is both the record and beneficial owner.
 The right to vote or to direct the voting or disposition of the Corporation's shares held by Mitsubishi are lodged in its Board of Directors.
-Mr. Yasuhiro Fukuki is the representative of Mitsubishi.
+Mr. Hiroyuki Kobayashi is the representative of Mitsubishi.
 Japanese 39,679,999 6.0001

-(2) Security Ownership of Directors and Management as of 31 March 2024:
+(2) Security Ownership of Directors and Management as of 31 March 2025:

 Title of Class Name of Beneficial Owner Position Amount and Nature of Beneficial Ownership Citizenship Percentage (%) of Class Board of Directors: Common Yohei Chikamoto Chairman/CEO 10,000 (d) Jpn 0.0015 Common Steve S.C.
 Pangilinan Director/ President/COO 5,000 (d) Fil 0.0008 Common Ramon J. Abejuela Indep.
-Director 5,629 (d) Fil 0.0009 Common Yasuhiro Fukuki Director 10,000 (d) Jpn 0.0015 Common Francisco J. Kong Indep.
-Director 10,000 (d) Fil 0.0015 Common Satoshi Maruyama Director 5,000 (d) Jpn 0.0008 Common Barbara Anne C. Migallos Director 5,000 (d) Fil 0.0008 Total for Director S 50,629 0.0080
+Director 5,629 (d) Fil 0.0009 Common Hiroyuki Kobayashi Director 10,000 (d) Jpn 0.0015 Common Francisco J. Kong Indep.
+Director 10,000 (d) Fil 0.0015 Common Barbara Anne C. Migallos Director 5,000 (d) Jpn 0.0008 Common Kazuya Nishisaka Director 5,000 (d) Fil 0.0008 Total for Directors S 50,629 0.0080

 Executive Officers: Common Shares Yohei Chikamoto Chairman & CEO/Director - Fil - Common Shares Steve S.C.
-Pangilinan President & COO/Director - Fil - N/A Michael S. Yu Treasurer / VP-Corporate Planning - Fil - N/A Atsushi Utsunomiya VP-Finance - Jpn - N/A Romeo G. Dela Cruz VP-Marketing - Fil - N/A Maria Melva E. Valdez Corporate Secretary - Fil - N/A Pamela Ann T. Cayabyab Asst.
-Corporate Secretary - Fil - N/A Mark Francis D. Basan AVP- Manufacturing - Fil - Total for Officers - - es of Directors, Officers, and Managemen t 50,629 0.0080
+Pangilinan President & COO/Director - Fil 1 N/A Michael S. Yu Treasurer / VP-Corporate Planning - Fil - N/A Atsushi Utsunomiya VP-Finance - Jpn = N/A Romeo G. Dela Cruz VP-Marketing - Fil - N/A Maria Melva E. Valdez Corporate Secretary - Fil - N/A Pamela Ann T. Cayabyab Asst.
+Corporate Secretary - Fil - N/A Mark Francis D. Basan AVP- Manufacturing - Fil - Total for Officers - • es of Directors, Officers, and Managemen t · 50,629 0.0080

-(3) There are no voting trust holders of 5% or more of the common shares.

-(4) There are no arrangements that may result to a change in control of the Corporation.
+- (3) There are no voting trust holders of 5% or more of the common shares. - (4) There are no arrangements that may result in a change in control of the Corporation.
 No change in control of the Corporation has occurred since the beginning of its last fiscal year.